This guide describes how you can use the Barracuda Email Security Gateway web interface to:

 To log into your quarantine interface:

 - Enter your username and password, and click Login.
-Your login information resides in the greeting message sent to you from the Barracuda Email Security Gateway.
+Your login information was included in the greeting message sent to you from the Barracuda Email Security Gateway.

 Using your Quarantine Inbox